Skip to main content

 Before assigning roles, ensure that you have created the roles that match your desired organizational setup.
 More information on Roles.

-It's strongly recommended to have at least two administrators (users with the user management permission) within your organization.
+It's strongly recommended that your organization have at least two administrators (users with the user management permission).

-After granting site access, you grant the user feature permissions by assigning roles.
+After granting site access, assign feature permissions to the user by assigning roles.
 A role can be assigned at either the organizational level or the site level.
 At the organization level, you can assign roles both via the Users tab per user and via the Roles tab per role.
-At the site level, you can only assign roles per user via the Users tab.
+At the site level, you can assign roles only to users via the Users tab.

 You can assign one or more roles to a user.
 If a user is assigned multiple roles, the sum of the permissions in the roles applies.